 Semester 2, 2014

 Only open to applicants with previous study.
-Applicants must submit a pre selection kit by 13 June.
-Short-listed applicants will be contacted to attend a folio.
+Applicants must submit a pre-selection kit by 13 June.
+Short-listed applicants will be contacted to attend an interview to present their folio.

 If your folio contains images: you are required to supply nine (9) colour and/or black and white photographs (no larger than A4) or a CD containing nine (9) images (see Requirements for electronic media below).
 Do not submit images in a folder or photo album.
 If your folio contains sound work: you are required to supply a compiled selection of your work/s on either CD or DVD, of no more than ten (10) minutes duration.
 CD’s must contain audio files capable of being played directly through domestic CD players.
 Do not include multiple media – compile your work onto one media type only.
 If you folio contains media arts work: you are required to supply a compiled selection of your work on either DVD or website url totalling no more than ten (10) minutes.
 Scripts and storyboards are not to be supplied, however these may be optionally presented at the interview.

 Applicants must be able to enter with advanced standing into semester 2, therefore have comparable studies from another fine art degree program.
 Applicants who have successfully completed the RMIT Advanced Diploma of Visual Arts will be exempt from submitting the pre-selection kit.

 Details regarding selection tasks for Semester 1, 2015 intake will be available from 10 August, 2014.

 - Check the application dates to see when to apply.

 - Ensure you meet all of the entry requirements (see above section).

 - If applicable, complete the selection tasks for your program (see above section).

 - For the best chance of success, submit your application by the deadline for timely applications.